wbazant/markerAlignmentsPaper/paper.md

 Eukaryotes such as fungi and protists frequently accompany bacteria and archaea in microbial communities.
 Unfortunately, their presence is difficult to study with shotgun sequencing techniques since prokaryotic signal dominates in most environments.
 Recent methods have made detection of known eukaryotes possible using eukaryote-specific marker genes, yet they do not incorporate strategies to detect the presence of unknown eukaryotes.

 ### Results
 Here we present CORALE (for <u>C</u>lustering <u>o</u>f <u>R</u>eference <u>Al</u>ignm<u>e</u>nts), a method for identification of eukaryotes in shotgun metagenomic studies that uses the previously reported EukDetect marker gene reference but increases sensitivity of detection through multiple alignments and Markov clustering.
 Using a combination of simulated datasets and large publicly available human microbiome studies, we demonstrate that our method not only improves sensitivity, but is also capable of inferring the presence of eukaryotes not included in the marker gene reference, such as novel species and strains.
-We then deploy CoRAle on our MicrobiomeDB.org resource, demonstrating adequate reliability and throughput.
+We then deploy CORALE on our MicrobiomeDB.org resource, demonstrating adequate reliability and throughput.

 ### Conclusion
-CoRAle allows eukaryotic detection to be automated and carried out at scale.
+CORALE allows eukaryotic detection to be automated and carried out at scale.
 Since our approach is independent of the reference used, it is applicable to other contexts where shotgun metagenomic reads are matched against redundant but non-exhaustive databases, like taxonomic classification of viral reads.

 ## Background